 of a more advanced kind than one would expect from so

 early a date.
 Jackson

 The capitals and plinths were carved in a local black stone which was already quarried by the Romans.
-It was used also for the epitaph of Pope Adrian I at S. Pietro which was dictated by Charlemagne.
+It was used also for the epitaph of Pope Adrian I at S. Pietro which was dictated by Charlemagne and it was exported to Britain (see a baptismal font at Winchester).
 The image used as background for this page shows another capital.